krixlion/dev_forum-auth/README.md

 ### On Kubernetes (recommended)
 You need a working [Kubernetes environment](https://kubernetes.io/docs/setup) with [kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization).

+Kubernetes resources are defined in `deployment/k8s` and deployed using [Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
+Currently there are `stage` and `dev` overlays available and include any needed resources and configs.

 Use `make` to apply manifests for dev_forum-auth and needed DBs for either dev or stage environment.
 ```shell
 make k8s-run overlay=<dev/stage>